memser-spaceport/pln-events/README.md

 dateTBD: false
 ---
 ```
-3. Fill in the template with details for your event
+3. Fill in the template with details for your event, please use month/day/year format for dates
 4. Create a PR to this repo to add this new file
 5. The Member Services team will review and merge your event into the website